Azimzhan Askarov: International attention

 Amnesty International, Human Rights Watch, the Committee to Protect Journalists, Front Line, International Partnership for Human Rights (IPHR), and the International Federation for Human Rights have all denounced the charges against Askarov.
 The Committee to Protect Journalists called for him and fellow detainee Ulugbek Abdusalomov to be released, and for the officers who arrested them to be investigated for "abuse of office".
 His cause has also been championed by American actor Martin Sheen.
 The US Embassy in Bishkek also put pressure on the Kyrgyz government to hold "impartial hearings" on Askarov's appeal.
 Reporters Without Borders has called for his immediate release.

 On 8 March 2011, People In Need awarded him the Homo Homini Award "in recognition of a dedication to the promotion of human rights, democracy and non-violent solutions to political conflicts."
 In an acceptance speech written from prison, Askarov responded, "I cried like a baby.
 There are no words to express my heartfelt joy.
 After much suffering, torture and humiliation, I realized once again the high social value of fighting for human rights and justice!"

 In May 2011, an exhibition of Askarov's paintings opened in Bishkek, organized by his wife and various Kyrgyz human rights organizations.
 The paintings focus on "the inhabitants of the Fergana valley and scenes from their everyday lives."

 In 2012, Askarov won the International Press Freedom Award of the Committee to Protect Journalists.
 The award recognizes journalists who show courage in defending press freedom despite facing attacks, threats, or imprisonment.

+In 2015, the U.S. conferred the 2014 Human Rights Defender Award on Askarov and Foro Penal, a Venezuelan non-governmental organization.
+In a press release announcing the award, the United States Department of State stated that Askarov had "documented acts of death and destruction during the interethnic violence in June 2010, before being himself arrested on charges connected to those events."
+The Kyrgyz government protested this decision and formally terminated a 1993 agreement on cooperation between the U.S. and Kyrgyzstan.

 Death

 Askarov died on 25 July 2020, one day after being hospitalized with pneumonia.
 He was 69, and suffered from a heart condition and other chronic illnesses in the time leading up to his death.
-He was buried in Tashkent Region, Uzbekistan, on July 31.
+He was buried in Tashkent Region, Uzbekistan, on 31 July.
 Prior to his death Askarov had requested to be buried in Uzbekistan.
 Moreover, his relatives feared that in Kyrgyzstan his grave would be a target for vandalism by Kyrgyz nationalists.

-In 2022, Human Rights Watch raised concerns that an investigation into his death had not yet been concluded, stating that his death "remains a dark stain on Kyrgyzstan’s human rights record, further marred by new deaths in custody in the Kyrgyz prison system."
+In 2022, Human Rights Watch raised concerns that an investigation into his death had not yet been concluded, stating that his death "remains a dark stain on Kyrgyzstan's human rights record, further marred by new deaths in custody in the Kyrgyz prison system."